laurentperrinet/Perrinet20PredictiveProcessing/README.md

 introducing realistic constraints such as sensory-motor delays.
-Further models should allow for the introduction of even more complex structural constraints such as the physical laws governing the motion of visual objects such as gravity or external cues [@Kowler14].
+Further models should allow for the introduction of even more complex structural constraints such as the physical laws governing the motion of visual objects such as an *a priori* bias [@Damasse18], gravity or external cues [@Kowler14].
 This may help synthesize most laws governing the organization of perception, as formalized in the Gestalt theory.

 3 Predictive processing on visual maps {#sec:maps}
 ======================================